 Also known as Transylvania’s Alps, Fagaras Mountains are located in the heart of Romania and undoubtedly offer the most dramatic and wild landscapes of Romania while crossing rocky crests and narrow trails.
 Breathtaking views await along with that incredible top-of-the-world feeling hikers love!
 I've done it so I know.

-But there's a way even for non-hikers to experience this wonderful feeling: nestled between towering the towering ridges of Fagaras Mts. lies the majestic Transfagarasan Road, one of Romania’s top tourist attractions easily accessible for the general public.
+But there's a way even for non-hikers to experience this wonderful feeling: nestled between towering the towering ridges of Fagaras Mts. lies the impressive Transfagarasan Road, one of Romania’s top tourist attractions easily accessible for the general public.
 The road crosses from one side of the mountains to another and at its heighest point of 2.200m (Balea Lake) it offers great views of Transylvania’s plains.
-Read more about visiting Transfagarasan on our link above.

-In the Western part of Fagaras range (towards Brasov) there is a different scenery: complete wilderness.
+In the Western part of Fagaras range (towards Brasov) lies a different scenery: complete wilderness.
 A large area here (over 20,000 ha) is part of a wilderness reserve where a variety of wild animals live in a hunting free zone and forests are protected.
-If you want to experience one of the few remaining areas in Europe where nature still has a hold, we highly recommend a hiking trip with Iulia who works at an eco-friendly non-profit operating in the area that owns unique wildlife observation hides and does guided trips with mountain rangers.
-But if you're short on time and just want to see bears in the wild, the most popular thing to do in Brasov is to go on a bear watching tour.
-Romania is, after all, home to the largest brown bear population in Europe.
-They are easily accessible starting from Sibiu or Brasov, while Bucharest and Cluj-Napoca are a bit further away, but can be done on a guided tour.
+If you want to experience one of the few remaining areas in Europe where nature still has a hold, we highly recommend a hiking trip with Iulia who works at an eco-friendly non-profit operating in the area that owns unique wildlife observation hides and does guided wildlife observation tours.

 Probably the most accessible mountain range for self-guided hiking trips, Bucegi Mountains are well known for the Sphinx and Babele attractions, two rocks sculpted by the power of wind and high altitudes.
 Caraiman Cross a WWI memorial overlooking Prahova valley is also nearby.
 But Omu Peak the 2nd highest in Romania at 2,505m is in this range range, as is Valea Cerbului, a truly frightening sight.
 Thousands of tourists beat these trails each year so it’s also the most crowded in Romania, in case you're also considering overnights at mountain cabins.